Part 1 of 3.

 Photo credit: ABC/Esquire

-–MARCH 2016.
+–LATE MARCH 2016.
 Three days after Donald Trump named his campaign foreign policy team in March 2016, a new young adviser, George Papadopoulos, sent an email to seven campaign officials with the subject line: “Meeting with Russian Leadership – Including Putin.”
 The adviser wrote he could set up “a meeting between us and the Russian leadership to discuss US-Russia ties under President Trump,” telling them his Russian contacts welcomed the opportunity, according to internal campaign emails read to The Washington Post.

 Between March and September, the adviser would send at least six requests for Trump or his team to meet with Russian officials.
 The low-level adviser’s emails, however, got a cool response from campaign members such as Paul Manafort, Sam Clovis and retired Navy Rear Adm.
 Charles Kubic.